andyjgao/andyjgao/content/blog/why-i-love-meditation.md

 This was not until my university started offering a free subscription for Headspace, a meditation app.
 It advertised itself as an app to _help_ _people sleep better, stress less and focus more in just 5 minutes_.

 I decided to give it a shot.

 After a week, I noticed my mind becoming calmer.

-After a month, I was able to finish assignments without picking up my phone once.
+After a month, I was able to finish assignments without picking up my phone.

 This experience made me throw away any preconceived notions and jump-start my journey into meditation.